 I have really been enjoying the flavor of this strain too.
 I am not the biggest fan of lemon flavor in concentrates, at least not a lot of it.
 For example, I had some Cresco MAC1 live sauce and some Pineapple Express live budder, and I didn’t enjoy the strong lemon flavor.
 I was worried that would be the case with this Lemon Royal too, but I haven’t found that to be true.
 It seems like the Linalool and other terpenes help to compliment the lemon.

 The Entourage Effect

 I think the Entourage Effect is a factor here since the terpene content is so high.
-I know that when I first got my medical card here, that I was not happy about the 70% maximum THC limit for concentrates and vapes, but since I learned about the Entourage Effect, I definitely appreciate our options more.
-Also, I have learned that even in states that have no rules about THC limits, that things like live resin and live rosin carts and concentrates usually have about the same THC percentage as we have here, and that the more important aspect is the combination of all of the cannabinoids and terpenes.
+I know that when I first got my medical card here, I was not happy about the 70% maximum THC limit for concentrates and vapes, but since I learned about the Entourage Effect, I definitely appreciate our options more.
+Also, I have learned that even in states that have no rules about THC limits, things like live resin and live rosin carts and concentrates usually have about the same THC percentage as we have here and that the more important aspect is the combination of all of the cannabinoids and terpenes.